Rajiv Gandhi: Economic policy

 In his election manifesto for the 1984 general election, he did not mention any economic reforms, but after assuming office he tried to liberalise the country's economy.
-He sought to liberalize India's trade policies but faced stiff opposition to the proposed reforms.
+He sought to liberalise India's trade policies but faced stiff opposition to the proposed reforms.
 He did so by providing incentives to make private production profitable.
 Subsidies were given to corporate companies to increase industrial production, especially of durable goods.
 It was hoped this would increase economic growth and improve the quality of investment.
 Rural and tribal people protested because they saw them as "pro-rich" and "pro-city" reforms.

 Gandhi increased government support for science, technology and associated industries, and reduced import quotas, taxes and tariffs on technology-based industries, especially computers, airlines, defence and telecommunications.
 In 1986, he announced a National Policy on Education to modernise and expand higher education programs across India.
 In 1986, he founded the Jawahar Navodaya Vidyalaya System, which is a Central government-based education institution that provides rural populations with free residential education from grades six to twelve.
 His efforts created MTNL in 1986, and his public call offices—better known as PCOs—helped develop the telephone network in rural areas.
 He introduced measures to significantly reduce the Licence Raj after 1990, allowing businesses and individuals to purchase capital, consumer goods and import without bureaucratic restrictions.